Enter the total power in Watts, and the total time to calculate the equivalent KWH (Kilowatt-hours).

 What is KWH?

-KWH is short for kilowatt hour, which is a unit of measure of energy that is eqaul to 3.6 megajoules.
-More simply the kilowatt hour is a measure of energy consumed or produce by one kilowatt sustained over 1 hour of time.
-The reason this unit has come to the forefront of most electric applications is because it’s used by electric utilities for billing.
+KWH is short for kilowatt hour, which is a unit of measure of energy that is equal to 3.6 megajoules.
+More simply the kilowatt-hour is a measure of energy consumed or produced by one kilowatt sustained over 1 hour of time.
+The reason this unit has come to the forefront of most electric applications is that it’s used by electric utilities for billing.

 The following formula is used to calculate KWH: